The Whiteley Clinic Review

 The Whiteley Clinic will make reasonable efforts to:

-- Identify areas of good practice, strengths and what TWC does well
+• Identify areas of good practice, strengths and what The Whiteley Clinic does well

-- Demonstrate that TWC values patients' and others' concerns and comments about the work of the team by making changes in response to feedback received
+• Demonstrate that The Whiteley Clinic values patients' and others' concerns and comments about the work of the team by making changes in response to feedback received

 How to raise a concern or complaint?

-We encourage you to speak to a member of staff at the earliest opportunity, they will endeavour to resolve the issue immediately (or within 24 hours) if it is within their role and realm of responsibility, or, involve the Chief Operating Officer and Registered Manager, if it is not within their role and realm of responsibility
+We encourage you to speak to a member of staff at the earliest opportunity, they will endeavour to resolve the issue immediately (or within 24 hours) if it is within their role and realm of responsibility.
+You can also raise your concerns with the CQC Registered Manager of the clinic you are attending whose contact details are listed below.

 Stages